Page cover

 Example 2: If your device is on 4.90 OFW then you are still able to update it to 4.90 HFW.

 If your PS3 is on a lower firmware prior to 4.90 please update to 4.90 HFW.
-Please refer back to the if you need a reminder on how to update your device.
+Please refer back to the latest HEN tutorial if you need a reminder on how to update your device.

 Step 3: USB Stick that is formatted to FAT32: